Emerald ash borer: Invasiveness

 Other factors can limit spread.
-Winter temperatures of approximately -38 °C limit range expansion., and overwintering emerald ash borer survive down to average temperatures of -30 °C because of antifreeze chemicals in the body and insulation provided by tree bark.
-Larvae can also survive high heat up to 53 °C. Conversely, much like ashes grown in the nursery trade, the population of emerald ash borer in North America is believed to have originated from a single group of insects from central China and also exhibits low genetic diversity.
+Winter temperatures of approximately -38 °C limit range expansion, and overwintering emerald ash borer survive down to average temperatures of -30 °C because of antifreeze chemicals in the body and insulation provided by tree bark.
+Larvae can survive high heat up to 53 °C. Conversely, much like ashes grown in the nursery trade, the population of emerald ash borer in North America is believed to have originated from a single group of insects from central China and exhibits low genetic diversity.

 North American predators and parasitoids can occasionally cause high emerald ash borer mortality, but generally offer only limited control.
 Mortality from native woodpeckers is variable.
 Parasitism by parasitoids such as Atanycolus cappaerti can be high, but overall such control is generally low.

-The United States Department of Agriculture's Animal and Plant Health Inspection Service published a rule on December 14, 2020—to take effect one month later, January 14, 2021—ending all EAB quarantine activities in the United States due to ineffectiveness so far.
+The United States Department of Agriculture's Animal and Plant Health Inspection Service published a rule on 14 December 2020, ending all EAB quarantine activities in the United States due to ineffectiveness so far.
 Other means will be used instead, especially biological controls (see §Biological control below).

+Emerald ash borer have eliminated the majority of the 300,000 ash trees in the National Capital Region in nine years, leaving fewer than 80,000.
+These forests had 17-18 ash trees per hectare prior to infestation, and 5-6 per hectare subsequently, with an impact on ecosystems.
+Ash-dominated swamplands have become shrublands, impacting wildlife.